tryton/trytond/doc/topics/domain.rst

 ======

 Domains_ represent a set of records.
 A domain is a list of none or more clauses.
-A clause is a condition, which results true or false.
+A clause is a condition, which returns true or false.
-A record belongs to a domain, when the final result of the list of clauses is true.
+A record belongs to a domain, when the final result of the list of clauses returns true.

 .. _Domains: http://en.wikipedia.org/wiki/Data_domain